moranski7/Comp-444-Project/README.md

 The set up can be found in project.pdf

 The project make use of I2C_Anything library found at https://github.com/nickgammon/I2C_Anything.

+What works:
+- Sound detect (somewhat)
+- movement behavoir
+- PID feedback

+What doesn't work:
+- High pitch detection (Lack of knowledge on how to 'properly' ue MAX4466.
+Didn't have parts for original plan. )